rdtclark/sdr_api/README.md

 Candi is a simple API designed to list campaigns and create investments.

-It is an [API only rails application](https://guides.rubyonrails.org/api_app.html) with data stored in a Postgresql database.
+It's an [API only rails application](https://guides.rubyonrails.org/api_app.html) with data stored in a Postgresql database.

 ### System dependencies